 Unknown Places is my current series.
 This work continues with my exploration of memory and displacement, both geographical and emotional.
 As a third generation artist, my inheritance has been the paper debris of my ancestors.
 Their scribbled notes and melancholy photographs are embedded in my work.
 My own family history is a strange mix of secrets and myths, from sea captains in secret trade to suffragettes and feminists to communists and commune dwellers.
 My family settled on Cape Cod, a spit of land reaching into the Atlantic Ocean thirteen generations ago.
 Hurricanes and Nor'Easters were the marking points of years.
 Growing up on the water, I was always aware of the fragility of the land.
 Seeing dunes knocked flat, walking narrowing beaches, watching houses teetering on dunes.
-This new series of paintings imagines an ocean world.
-Our own place in this water world not yet known.
+During the recent Quarantine of COVID 19, I have been exploring the idea of the home as a vessel that both entraps and frees the inhabitant.
+This new series of paintings looks at the ocean as a conduit for imaginary voyages and explorations.